Data-Wrangling-and-Visualisation/Steam-Games-Visualisation/README.md

 # Steam-Games-Visualisation
 This project visualises data of various games from Steam and analyses different trends in them.

+*More information about the project can be found in Proposal.pdf and Project_Presentation.pdf files*

 ## Team:
 - **Denis Troegubov (DS-01)**
   Checkpoint 1: